-After reading all of the above, you should have a pretty good idea on whether or not you think the Training Facilitator route is the way you want to go.
+After reading all of the above, you should have a pretty good idea on whether or not you think the corporate training route is the way you want to go.
 Assuming, yes, the next big question is how do you get started?

 My first piece of advice to anyone looking to become a full time trainer is to look for opportunities in your current job.
 The first place I would start with is within your department.
 There is ALWAYS something people aren’t fully trained on or knowledgeable about.
 A lot of what we do in a corporate position is learned on the fly.
 And often, that means learning just enough to keep the boss off your back.
 If there is something you are particularly good at within your job, that is a great place to start.